 Some tumor markers are not specific to any one type of cancer.

-Sometimes, as the cancer becomes more malignant, it stops producing tumor markers,
+Sometimes, as the cancer becomes more cancerous (malignant), it stops producing tumor

-making it appear that the tumor has shrunk.
+markers.
+This makes it seem that the tumor has shrunk.

 The following is a brief description of some of the more useful tumor markers: